TannedCung/Scaffold-your-shape/documents/PRD.md

 ## Goals

-- Provide a seamless and friendly interface for tracking various exercises and activities.
+- Provide a seamless and friendly interface for tracking various activities (reps and distance-based).
 - Enable social interaction and motivation through clubs and challenges.
 - Offer real-time, personalized dashboards for users to monitor their progress.
 - Ensure security and scalability with modern authentication and backend solutions.